-Japan is a universe unto itself – a tiny country that combines ancient history with unprecedented innovation.
-Our trip begins in Osaka then takes us to Kyoto (which is now technically part of Osaka, to give you a sense of the island’s density).
-After bowing to the friendly deer in Nara Park, we continue to Tokyo – the biggest megacity of them all – where they’ll still be riding high from hosting the 2020 Summer Olympics.
+Japan is a universe unto itself—a tiny country that combines ancient history with unprecedented innovation.
+Our tour begins in Osaka then takes us to Kyoto (which is now technically part of Osaka, to give you a sense of the island’s density).
+After bowing to the friendly deer in Nara Park, we continue to Tokyo—the biggest megacity of them all.
 So grab your Hello Kitty backpack, choose your Pikachu, and loosen those stretchy pants…between the street food, cooking class, public markets and gourmet restaurants we’ll eat so much Japanese food it will be anything but kawaii.

-Kon’nichiwa – welcome to Japan.
+Kon’nichiwa.
+Welcome to Osaka.
+And thank you for joining our gay Japan tour.
 Things kick off with a Group Meeting at 6PM where you can meet your guide and fellow travelers.
 After our Welcome Dinner you can make it an early night or grab a drink with the group at a local gay-friendly bar.
-Please note: an arrival transfer is not included on this itinerary, however detailed instructions for transportation to the hotel will be included in your trip documents.
+Please note: an arrival transfer is not included in this itinerary, however detailed instructions for transportation to the hotel will be included in your trip documents.

-Wake up to a morning tour of essential sights like Osaka Castle and Kuromon Ichiba – the local market that’s equally popular with top chefs, home cooks and tourists.
+For our first full day we’ll wake up to a morning tour of essential sights like Osaka Castle and Kuromon Ichiba—the local market that’s equally popular with top chefs, home cooks and tourists.
 Enjoy lunch on your own or with fellow travelers then rest up in the afternoon.
 Tonight we head to the neon lights of Dotonbori for a street food tour, where you may taste kushikatsu (deep-fried skewers), okonomiyaki (savoury pancake) and takoyaki (octopus balls).

-Oh my Bambi – this might be the cutest start to any day.
+Oh my Bambi—this might be the cutest start to any day.
 We’re off to Nara city, where you can ‘fawn’ over a thousand docile deer that live in its namesake park: the animals politely nod to request a treat, and are at ease with all their admirers.
-Here you’ll also find Todaiji – one of the Seven Great Temples of Buddhism – and Kasuga, the family shrine of the Fujiwara clan.
+Here you’ll also find Todaiji—one of the Seven Great Temples of Buddhism—and Kasuga, the family shrine of the Fujiwara clan.
 Both are UNESCO World Heritage Sites.
 For lunch we’ll slurp savoury ramen noodles, then check out Nijō Castle.
-After checking into our new hotel a Group Dinner is included tonight.
+After checking into our new hotel a group dinner is included.

 Today begins early with a taxi ride to Fushimi Inari, a shrine beloved for the hundreds of distinct red torii arches that line the main trails.
 Following breakfast back at the hotel more photo ops await.
-We’ll visit Arashiyama – the city’s towering bamboo grove – and three Buddhist temples: Tenryuji, Kinkakuji, and Kiyomizudera.
+We’ll visit Arashiyama—the city’s towering bamboo grove—and three Buddhist temples: Tenryuji, Kinkakuji, and Kiyomizu-dera.
+In the afternoon we’ll wander through Gion, where we’ll look out for colourful geishas wandering through the narrow streets lined with traditional wooden merchant houses.
 Tonight you can make your own plans for dinner or join the larger group.
 Since we have a lazy morning tomorrow, why not check out Kyoto’s gay scene?